moerwald/c-sharp-git-hooks/README.md

 1. Committing and pushing slows down
 2. Depending on your language of choice the code might still be broken after pushing it to GIT.
 This will be the case if you've forgotten to add a source file to the index.

-We all know the problem where we've to perform bugfixes shortly before a deadline ends.
+We all know the problem where we've to perform bug-fixes shortly before a deadline ends.
 You do some minor changes in the code, sync them up to the remote repository and tell your colleague/boss that the code can be shipped.
 You leave the office, and receive an email some minutes or hours later, complaining that the code doesn't even compile.
 And even worse, your commit was the one that broke the code.
-Wouldn't it be great if your version control system (in our case GIT) compiles your before commiting it, and even better run the unit tests before pushing your changes to remote repo (and of course declining the push)?
+Wouldn't it be great if your version control system (in our case GIT) compiles your before committing it, and even better run the unit tests before pushing your changes to remote repository (and of course declining the push)?

-To achive this two things have to be realized:
+To achieve this two things have to be realized:

 1. Your code has to be compilable via the cmd-line.
 2. You need to add to create appropriate GIT hooks and update the hook directory of your local GIT repository.

 ## Make your solution compilable via cmd-line

 In this repository I'm using [Nuke](https://nuke.build) to define build the steps to build a .net core HelloWorld console app and a dummy Helloworld unit test project.
 [Nuke](https://nuke.build) defines the several build steps in C#, the corresponding project is located in the build directory.
-The build project, build.ps1 and build.sh were generated via the [Nuke](https://nuke.build) wizzard, by calling ```nuke :setup``` on the command line. build.ps1 acts more or less as proxy to the cmd-line app, that is the output of ```_build.csproj```.
+The build project, build.ps1 and build.sh were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. build.ps1 acts more or less as proxy to the cmd-line app, that is the output of ```_build.csproj```.
 Each target defined in [Build.cs](https://github.com/moerwald/c-sharp-git-hooks/blob/feature/repo-description/build/Build.cs) is proxied by the ```-target``` parameter of ```build.ps1```.
 Based on that you're able to build your software via:

 ```
 > .\build.ps1 -target compile